Oli-Prachanda talks remain inconclusive: Next meet on July 18

 New Delhi, July 06: There has been no consensus between Nepal's Prime Minister, K P Oli and Puspha Kamal Dahal.

-The two chairs of the Nepal's Communist Party met today to discuss ways of de-escalating the tensions within the party.
+The two chairs of Nepal's Communist Party met today to discuss ways of de-escalating the tensions within the party.
 Both leaders were unable to reach any consensus as a result of which, it was decided to meet again and resolve issues.
-The next meeting would be Heldon July 18.
+The next meeting would be held on July 18.

 The Prachanda faction, backed by senior leaders including Madhav Nepal and Jhalanath Khanal, has been demanding that Oli step down both as party chair and prime minister.